-Multiple sclerosis is a seriously disabling autoimmune disease—when our immune systems attack our healthy cells.
-This progressive disorder happens when this self-inflicted response causes inflammation of the nervous system and results in demyelination, the stripping of the protective coating of nerve projections.
-Finding ways to suppress this inflammation of the nervous system and keep nerves healthy to preserve their function is an attractive therapeutic strategy.
+Multiple sclerosis is a seriously disabling disease involving our immune system’s attack on healthy cells.
+This self-inflicted response progressively causes nervous system inflammation and the stripping of protective fats coating nerve projections (demyelination).
+Figuring out how to suppress this nervous system inflammation and keep nerves healthy would be an attractive therapeutic strategy.

-Wang and colleagues show in an article published in International Immunopharmacology that treatment with nicotinamide adenine dinucleotide (NAD+) improved nervous system function in a mouse model of multiple sclerosis.
-NAD+ significantly reduced brain damage and delayed the onset of neurological symptoms in mice modeling multiple sclerosis.
-This treatment also alleviated demyelination and levels of inflammatory factors in the spinal cord.
-These findings highlight NAD+ as a potential therapeutic strategy for the treatment of multiple sclerosis.
+Wang and colleagues published a study in International Immunopharmacology where they treated mice with nicotinamide adenine dinucleotide (NAD+) that improved nervous system function in multiple sclerosis.
+NAD+ substantially reduced brain damage and delayed neurological symptom onset in in mice modeling multiple sclerosis.
+This treatment also helped to alleviate demyelination and reduce inflammatory factor levels in the spinal cord.
+Findings from the study highlight NAD+ as a possible therapeutic strategy for treating multiple sclerosis.

-In the present study, Wang and colleagues observed that NAD+ significantly delayed the onset of neurological symptoms in mice with experimental autoimmune encephalomyelitis (EAE), a model of multiple sclerosis.
-When they evaluated the mice for their neurological functional abilities, EAE mice injected with NAD+ (250 mg/kg) had significantly lower scores compared to the untreated mice.
-These EAE mice treated with NAD+ had healthier white matter, where the projections of nerves wrapped in myelin—the protective and conductive coating—travel in the nervous system.
+In their study, Wang and colleagues found that NAD+ significantly delayed neurological symptom onset in mice with autoimmune encephalomyelitis (EAD), a multiple sclerosis model.
+EAE mice injected with NAD+ (250 mg/kg) showed substantially lower scores on tests evaluating the clinical severity of neurological function.
+The NAD+-treated EAE mice had healthier white matter, where nerves wrapped in fat tissue travel to the nervous system.

 “We demonstrated that NAD+ can significantly reduce the functional severity and white matter damage caused by experimental autoimmune encephalomyelitis in mice,” said the researchers in the article.

-The researchers think that NAD+ alleviated the detrimental effects of EAE in part by shifting the cytokine profile to a more anti-inflammatory state.
-This is because they saw that NAD+ significantly reduced levels of the inflammation marker NLRP3 as well as pro-inflammatory factors like IL-17 in the spinal cord of EAE mice.
-The researchers suggest this all may lead to the prevention of large scale infiltration of immune cells into the nervous system’s white matter, limiting the severity of the disease.
+The research team thinks that NAD+ treatment alleviated EAE’s detrimental effects in part by downregulating the presence of inflammation-associated molecules called cytokines.
+For example, they saw that NAD+ substantially reduced levels of the inflammation markers NLRP3 and IL-17 in the EAE mouse spinal cord.
+This could lead to the prevention of large scale immune cell infiltration to the nervous system’s white matter, which may limit the severity of the disease.

-In addition to reducing NLRP3 levels and demyelination injury, NAD+ promoted the levels of proteins involved in autophagy—the process cells use to remove unnecessary or dysfunctional components for degradation and recycling.
+In addition to reducing NLRP3 levels and injury from demyelination, NAD+ promoted increased levels of proteins involved in autophagy—the process cells use to remove unnecessary or dysfunctional components for degradation and recycling.

 “We show that induction of autophagy is essential for these NAD+-induced benefits, at least in part by suppressing the inflammasome and downstream pro-inflammatory cytokine signaling.”

-This is supported by other studies showing that autophagy blocks inflammation to prevent the harmful amplification of inflammatory factors that promote demyelination.
+This is supported by other studies showing that autophagy blocks inflammation to prevent the harmful amplification of inflammatory molecules that promote demyelination.

-Studies have shown that dysregulation of autophagy can prolong and make persisting inflammatory responses, possibly leading to autoimmune and inflammatory diseases.
-Consistent with this previous research, when Wang and colleagues blocked autophagy with a chemical called 3-MA, they observed aggravated clinical symptoms, worsened inflammation and demyelination, and attenuated protective effects of NAD+ in EAE mice.
-They saw that inflammatory cell infiltration was greatly enhanced in mice that were treated with both the autophagy blocker 3-MA and NAD+ compared to those only treated with NAD+.
-Further, the reduced levels of inflammation and pro-inflammatory markers NLRP3 and IL-17, respectively, in the spinal cords of NAD+ treated EAE mice were significantly reversed by 3-MA.
+Dysregulated autophagy can prolong inflammatory responses, possibly leading to autoimmune or inflammatory diseases.
+Along these lines, when Wang and colleagues blocked autophagy with the chemical 3-MA, they saw aggravated clinical symptoms, worse inflammation and demyelination, and attenuated protective effects of NAD+ in EAE mice.
+Inflammatory cell infiltration was significantly enhanced in mice treated with the autophagy-blocking 3-MA and NAD+ compared to those treated only with NAD+.
+Moreover, the reduced levels of inflammation markers NLRP3 and IL-17 in the spinal cords of NAD+ treated EAE mice were significantly reversed by 3-MA.

 “Our results indicate that NAD+ suppresses the NLRP3 inflammasome at least in part through the activation of autophagy to relieve the symptoms of experimental autoimmune encephalomyelitis,” said the researchers in the article.

-These findings suggest that the regulation of autophagy by NAD+ treatment may be an effective therapeutic strategy for multiple sclerosis.
+These findings suggest that autophagy regulation by NAD+ treatment may be an effective therapeutic strategy for multiple sclerosis.
 More research is needed to unravel how autophagy suppressed neuroinflammation affects multiple sclerosis.
-Importantly, clinical trials testing the effectiveness of NAD+ treatment in multiple sclerosis patients are necessary to see if these results translate to humans.
+Importantly, clinical trials testing the effectiveness of NAD+ treatment in multiple sclerosis patients are necessary to see if this therapeutic strategy can help humans.